ninoNinkovic/LiveStamps/README.md

 },
 ```

-The default regex will inject your stamp values to anything that appears after " * @mystamp" until the end of the line.
-Of course advanced users may use any regex pattern they desire.
+The default regex will inject your stamp values to anything that appears after **" * @mystamp" until the end of the line.** Of course advanced users may use any regex pattern they desire.
 For instance to match any dates in the document with the pattern dd-mm-yyyy a possible regex pattern could be:

 ```json
 "regex": "(\\d\\d-\\d\\d-\\d\\d\\d\\d)",
 ```

-Furthermore, the default regex paradigm can be modified in the settings file by editing the following keys:
+Th default regex paradigm can be modified in the settings file by editing the following keys:

 ```
 "autoregex" : " \\* @{0}.+",  // Stamp name is injected into regex pattern at flag {0}